Press coverage. We need to earn more press coverage! But how?

 3. Infographics 🖼️

-Another deliverable from PR polling surveys is infographics.
+Another deliverable from public relations polling is infographics.
 Infographics are visually appealing and creatively display data and findings.

 Infographics catch the attention of the reader and are very shareable.
 People love sharing them on social media (LinkedIn, Twitter, Facebook, etc.)